 The piles shall be transported only after all inspections required by the Administrator have been satisfactorily completed.
 Hold Point 3

-5.3.2 Certification of equipment
+5.3.2 Certification of vehicles

-Prime movers shall display a current Certificate of Inspection issued by Transport and Main Roads.
+Prime movers shall display a current Certificate of Inspection issued by Transport and Main Roads or be currently registered in the National Heavy Vehicle Accreditation Scheme maintained by the National Heavy Vehicle Regulator.